 satisfy a requirement with a course not listed as satisfying that requirement

-intend to undertake any education abroad and wish to have it count toward the EEB major
+intend to undertake any study abroad and wish to have it count toward the EEB major

 Your advisor can approve these changes if they are in your best interest, but we do not provide outright waivers of course requirements.
-Lower-division courses are normally waived ONLY if the equivalent material has been taken elsewhere or the student has Advanced Placement Credit.
-Immediately upon matriculating, transfer students should have courses taken elsewhere validated in the major by the undergraduate advisor.
-Contact Sherri Mann by phone (530-752-8523), or by e-mail to make an appointment.
+Immediately upon matriculating, transfer students should have their transfer work validated in the major by the undergraduate advisor.
+Contact Joyce Fernandez via the BASC website http://basc.ucdavis.edu/ to schedule an appointment.